h15200/notes/css.md

 To style the input focus state - turn outline to none, but always replace with some other cue such as adding box shadow and a border on focus for accessibility

 To prevent shifting on the border, make it in the resting state as well ex.. `Border-bottom: 3px solid transparent;` then have it a different color in focus state

+action attribute will take you to the html file that the form submit will trigger method defaults to "get"

 ## input and label